-Audit opinion The Partnership's annual accounts for the year ended 31 March 2021 are due to be considered by the Performance and Audit Committee on 10 September 2021 and approved by the Partnership on 24 September 2021.
-We report unqualified opinions within our draft independent auditor's report.
-Our audit opinion is subject to the completion of the following areas of work: Review of most recently provided audit evidence; Consideration of events subsequent to the balance sheet date; and Final checks and review, including for accuracy and consistency.
+Audit opinion The Partnership's annual accounts for the year ended 31 March 2021 were considered by the Performance and Audit Committee on 10 September 2021 and are due to be approved by the Partnership on 24 September 2021.
+We report unqualified opinions within our independent auditor's report.
 Key findings on audit risks and other matters COVID-19 continues to present unprecedented challenges to the operation, financial management and governance of organisations, including public sector bodies.
-In response to the pandemic, we ide potential areas of increased risk of material misstatement to the final statements and/or our audit opinion.
-We are pleased to report those identified did not materialise.
-The Partnership had appropriate administrative processes in place operation, financial management and governance of organisations, including public sector bodies.
-In response to the pandemic, we identified output to the final statement are pleased to report those identified did not materialise.
-The Partnership had appropriate administrative processes in place of prepare the annual accounts and the required supporting working processes.
-Audit adjustments We are pleased to report that there were no material adjustments or unadjusted differences to the unaudited annual accounts.
+In response to the pandemic, we identified potential areas of increased risk of material misstatement to the financial statements and/or our audit opinion.
+We are pleased to report those risks identified did not materialise.
+The Partnership had appropriate administrative processes in place to prepare the annual accounts and the required supporting working papers Audit adjustments We are pleased to report that there were no material adjustments or unadjusted differences to the unaudited annual accounts.
 We identified some disclosure and presentational adjustments during our audit, which have been reflect in the final set of accounts.
 Accounting systems and internal controls We have applied a risk-based methodology to the audit.
 This approach requires us to document, evaluate and assess the Partnership's processes and internal controls relating to the financial reporting process.
 Our audit is not designed to test all internal controls or identify all areas of control weakness.
 However, where, as part of our testing, we identify any control weaknesses, we have included these in this report.
 No material weaknesses or significant deficiencies were noted.